rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ### -ForEach
-Forces the cmdlet to execute for each object in the pipeline By default, it accumulates all objects into an array, converts the array to string only and sends it to the LLM at once.
+Forces the cmdlet to execute for each object in the pipeline By default, it accumulates all objects in an array, converts the array to string only and sends it all at once to the LLM.

 ```yml
 Parameter Set: (All)